signalpoint/fcm/README.md

 13. Copy the `SHA1` fingerprint
 14. Go back to the Google window and paste in the `SHA1` fingerprint
 15. Click `Create`, then copy the API key that is shown

-END: THIS SECTION MIGHT NOT BE NEEDED

-### Get an Android Sender ID

 Next, get the `senderID` by...